Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 Overdue Outcomes: If the Respondent fails to compete assigned outcomes, the Office of Student Conduct may place a hold on the Respondent’s account until they complete all assigned outcomes.

-Appeal After Case Resolution Meeting - Minor Infractions: A Respondent who disagrees with the Case Resolution Meeting outcome may appeal to the Assistant Dean of Student Affairs and Director of Residence Life Programs & Housing.
-The Respondent does so by filing an Appeal Request (available from the Associate Director for Student Conduct (or designee)) within three calendar days of notification of the decision.
+Appeal After Case Resolution Meeting - Minor Infractions: A Respondent who disagrees with the Case Resolution Meeting outcome may appeal to the Dean of Student Affairs.
+The Respondent does so by filing an Appeal Request (available from the Director for Student Conduct (or designee)) within three calendar days of notification of the decision.
 Possible grounds for appeal are:

 • The evidence is not sufficient to support the finding of “responsible.”